networkimprov/mnm/README.md

 2. go run mnm #currently starts test sequence
 _todo: prompt for key (or --key option) to decrypt userdb directory_

-### Modern Messaging Transfer Protocol
+### MMTP Specification

-MMTP defines a simple client/server exchange scheme; it needs no other protocol in the way that POP & IMAP need SMTP.
+"Modern Messaging Transfer Protocol" defines a simple client/server exchange scheme; it needs no other protocol in the way that POP & IMAP need SMTP.
 MMTP may be conveyed by any reliable transport protocol, e.g. TCP, or tunneled through another protocol, e.g. HTTP.